 Here are the secret ingredients:

-- Have no more than 1 link in your email.
+- Have no more than one link in your email.

 - Include no pictures.

-- Write to the reader like he’s your friend.
+- Write to the reader like they are your friend.

 - Write in Traditional Letter Form.